 “I think most people are nerds in their hearts in some measure,” he said.
 “The point is to have fun.”

-During the process of restoring the plane to a livable home, he had spent years living in a mobile home that had became infested with mice.
+During the process of restoring the plane to a livable home, he had spent years living in a mobile home that had become infested with mice.
 He then moved into the plane, before obtaining a building permit.

 His airplane home is complete with a makeshift shower, and all the basic necessities.
 Just like a typical home he has his microwave, washing machine, toaster, shoe rack, and sleeps on a futon.
 Campbell asks that everyone wear slippers or socks to avoid tracking in dirt.

 He even uses the original water tank and plumbing to serve amenities like his clothes washer.
-The trick is to make the space habitable but maintain the feel of its original design’s purpose – to be 35,000 feet above the trees.
+The trick is to make the space habitable but maintains the feel of its original design’s purpose – to be 35,000 feet above the trees.
 (Inhabitat)